 The Ellbogen Foundation requires a Letter of Inquiry (LOI) as the first step in the grant request process.
 A period of time is set out before each Board meeting when the Foundation will receive and review letters that are input into a form that will appear below during that designated timeframe.
 Letters that are not received in the form in the designated LOI submission timeframe will not be shared or reviewed for formal proposal consideration.

 LOIs will be reviewed by a committee of Ellbogen Foundation Board members who will decide whether or not to invite a grant proposal for funding consideration by the Ellbogen Foundation Board.
-Reading the LOI should give the committee enough detail to elicit curiosity, energy and excitement for the work that would be further described in a formal grant proposal; think of the LOI as an “elevator pitch” for funding.
+Reviewing the LOI should give the committee enough detail to elicit curiosity, energy and excitement for the work that would be further described in a formal grant proposal; think of the LOI as an “elevator pitch” for funding.

 Please contact Becca Steinhoff for additional support: 307-575-2443 ellbogenfoundation.wy@gmail.com